 He was previously the representative for Pennsylvania’s 5th congressional district as a Republican from 2009 to 2018.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Thompson is shown as a purple triangle. (analysis methodology)
+Thompson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Glenn Thompson sits on the following committees:

 Thompson was the primary sponsor of 3 bills that were enacted:

 - H.R.
 2353 (115th): Strengthening Career and Technical Education for the 21st Century Act